Kyosukyuu/Kyosukyuu/README.md

 ## &#x1F44B; Hey there, I'm Kyosukyuu &#x1F44B;

 I'm very passionate about web development, especially for the front end!
-I like to keep up to date with web dev to learn about exicting new features.
-I also like to see all the inspiring projects people make.
-My favorite thing to do is automate boring tasks with code.
-I'm always making and improving on things.
+I tend to keep up to date with web dev to learn about exicting new features.
+I love being inspired by all the cool projects people make.

+My favorite part about coding is using what I know to improve my productivity.

 ##### About Me: